AB side by side

 4. Integrations and A/B testing

 By themselves, DXI tools just scratch the surface of A/B testing capabilities.
-For greater power, pair the qualitative and quantitative data gathered through a DXI platform such as FullStory with integrations with tools such as Optimizely.
+For greater power, pair the qualitative and quantitative data gathered through a DXI platform such as Fullstory with integrations with tools such as Optimizely.

 Modern digital experience platforms are easily coupled with the integrations you need: